bonfireschool/classes/2017-03-learn/learn-curriculum.md

 For the first interview:

-- *Person A* is listener
+- **Person A** is listener
-- *Person B* is speaker
+- **Person B** is speaker
-- *Person C* is scribe
+- **Person C** is scribe

 * * *

-Demonstration:

-- talk to people to learn more
-- listen to their inflection
-- notice body language
-- understand what's being shared
+### Demonstration

+For 2 minutes, someone will help me ask questions of another student and I will write notes.
+When done, I will share back what I learned.

+While I write, I listen to tone of voice and notice body language to understand what is being shared.

+After I have written the story, I can start to see themes.

+* * *

+### Interview Exercise

+The listener interviews the speaker for 3 minutes.
+We all stop, then the scribe recalls the story for 1 minute.
+When that is done, each person in the group switches roles.
+After the Interview #3, each member of the group will have a chance to be interviewed.

 The list of questions: